cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary> What is POS? </summary>
 Proof of Stake is the name of the consensus algorithm (way of agreeing) that is used in certain blockchain systems.
-Its main ideas is to protect the system through the use of the stake of its participants.
+Its main idea is to protect the system through the use of the stake of its participants.
 </details>

 <details>